Sandeep-yadav-hub/howTo/README.md

 |```interval```| time in which th next step will be shown .
 By default it is ```3000ms```|
 |```navigation```|By default it is ```true```|

-Example of a instruction with multiple topics
+Example of a instruction with multiple topics and multiple steps.

 ```JavaScript
 var listOfInstruction = [